How to Opera!

 I love the sets, costumes and music that is currently being performed on stage, can I record it?

 We love your enthusiasm and encourage you to take many photos before the show and during the interval, and we’d love for you to tag us @waopera.
 However, we do ask that that you refrain from taking photos or videos during a performance.
 It’s not courteous, it’s distracting to our performers and other audience members and you’ll be approached by an usher.
-We want you to enjoy the moment and if you’re documenting it for anybody else, tell them to purchase a ticket instead.
+We want you to enjoy your beautiful opera moments as much as possible.

 I hear operas are quite long, how will I cope?

 Operas are comparable in length to feature films.
-Most run 2-3 hours and include an interval, plus time flies by when you’re having fun!
+Most grand operas run 2-3 hours and include an interval.
+Our performances also vary in length.
+Koolbardi wer Wardong and Oratorio run for 1 hour each.
+Plus, time flies when you're having fun!